 This category includes infants and toddlers whose early development is influenced by diagnosed medical conditions of known etiology bearing relatively well-known expectations for developmental delay.
 Approved diagnoses are found on the current Massachusetts Early Intervention Diagnosed Conditions List (Appendix A of these standards).
 Infants and toddlers with a diagnosis found on the Diagnosed Conditions List are eligible for Early Intervention Services for one year and may be eligible up until, but not on their third birthday.
 A child’s medical record or other records may be used to establish eligibility (without conducting an evaluation of the child) if the records indicate that a child has an established condition found on the Diagnosed Conditions List (Appendix A).

 Criteria

-The infant or toddler has, at the time of initial and subsequent eligibility determination:
+The infant or toddler has,:

 A diagnosed neurological, metabolic, or genetic disorder, chromosomal anomaly, medical or other disabling condition with documented expectation of developmental delay, or

 vision loss not corrected by medical intervention or prosthesis, or